slimkrazy/python-google-places/README.rst

             types    -- An optional list of types, restricting the results to Places (default [])

+      radar_search(**kwargs)
+        Returns googleplaces.GooglePlacesSearchResult
+          kwargs:
+            keyword  -- A term to be matched against all available fields, including but not limited to name, type, and address (default None)

+            name     -- A term to be matched against the names of Places.
+Results will be restricted to those containing the passed name value.

+	    openname -- Returns only those Places that are open for business at the time the query is sent

+            lat_lng  -- A dict containing the following keys: lat, lng (default None)

+            language -- The language code, indicating in which language the results should be returned, if possble. (default en)

+            radius   -- The radius (in meters) around the location/lat_lng to restrict the search to.
+The maximum is 50000 meters (default 3200)

+            sensor   -- Indicates whether or not the Place request came from a device using a location sensor (default False).

+            types    -- An optional list of types, restricting the results to Places (default [])

       get_place(reference)
         Returns a detailed instance of googleplaces.Place